Brian Wilson (baseball): Scouting report

-Personality
+Personal life

 Wilson is noted for his flamboyant personality.

-In the 2010 MLB All-Star Game, Wilson debuted a pair of bright orange cleats and continued to wear them throughout the season.
+In the 2010 All-Star Game, Wilson debuted a pair of bright orange cleats and continued to wear them throughout the season.
 On July 27, Marlins' manager Edwin Rodríguez complained that the shoes were too bright.
 Wilson received a $1,000 fine from MLB the next day, and he responded by coloring half of the shoes black with a marker.
 He said afterwards, "The fact that he (Rodríguez) thinks these shoes throw 97–100 with cut might be a little far-fetched.
 I guess we should probably have these checked for performance-enhancing cleats."
 He also stated that he was punished "for having too much awesome on my feet."

 In addition to his mohawk hairstyle, Wilson has a large black beard, which he began growing and presumably dyeing during the Giants' playoff run in 2010.
 He never admitted to dyeing it, saying in 2010, "It's dark because we play a lot of day games.
 It's tanned.
 It's focused."
 He decided he would not shave until the Giants' season was over, and only if they failed to win the World Series.
 During the Giants' playoff run in 2010, Giants' fans began growing their own beards or wearing fake beards.
 Many fans chanted "Fear the Beard", and held up signs bearing the same motto.
 Teammate Sergio Romo also began growing a beard in 2010; he has had it intermittently ever since.

 Wilson has a number of tattoos.
 On his left shoulder, he has a dragon to honor his father, which represents the "protection from fear" that Wilson's dad gave him.
 Across his chest, he has the words "In nomine patris" ("In the name of the father"), and on his right wrist he has a Celtic cross with lettering that says "All Honor To Him" in Gaelic; both of these tattoos symbolize his Christian faith.
 Finally, he has Japanese Kanji characters on his arm, which symbolize his faith; they say, "Father.
 Son.
 Eternal Strength."